Bliss (The Powerpuff Girls): Reception

 The character's initial announcement was met with negative reactions from some fans who expressed that the new character's marketing as "The fourth Powerpuff Girl" was inaccurate and ignored the previously introduced character of Bunny from the 1998 series, but when rumors began to spread that the character would be black, many fans began to express a more optimistic tone.
 The rumors began to emerge when it was announced that South African singer Toya Delazy would be providing the voice for the character.
 Louise Mccreesh of Digital Spy expressed that she believed that the character was a great step forward in terms of racial diversity.
 Gabriela Herstik of HelloGiggles stated that she saw that most fans were both equally excited and nervous at the announcement of the character, she also wrote that she personally felt that the character was a good addition.

-Charles Pulliam-Moore of io9 stated that the character is different from the other temporary additions to the Powerpuff trio such as Princess Morbucks, Bunny, and Bullet the Squirrel, all who existed to teach the original girls moral lessons before they left the group to pursue their own destinies.
+Charles Pulliam-Moore of io9 stated that the character is different from the other temporary additions to the Powerpuff trio such as Bunny and Bullet the Squirrel, all who existed to teach the original girls moral lessons before they left the group to pursue their own destinies.
 While Bliss does not appear to him in that way, he expressed that he felt that the story of The Power of Four made him question whether the new reboot was a good idea in the first place.
 Moore stated that he felt that while he watched the movie that Bliss was meant to be a person of color, he stated:

 The more you see Bliss go through the process of losing control of herself and then becoming a physical threat, the more glaringly apparent it becomes that, unlike her sisters, Bliss is coded as a person of color.
 Everything about Bliss is designed to set her apart from the three original Powerpuff Girls.
-One imagines it’s to signal that she’s a new kind of Powerpuff meant to be more reflective of the show’s diverse audience.
-She’s taller, has skin a shade of brown that’s deeper than a tan, purple eyes, and electric blue hair.
+One imagines it's to signal that she's a new kind of Powerpuff meant to be more reflective of the show's diverse audience.
+She's taller, has skin a shade of brown that's deeper than a tan, purple eyes, and electric blue hair.
 Bliss reads as distinctly non-white and decidedly multi-ethnic.